Enchanted Realms Rulebook

 The items to be determined are qualities, race and skills.
 Optionally, personality and backstory can be added as well.Qualities

 Every entity, characters and monsters, have a set of three qualities: body, mind and spirit.
 Body represents physical health and athleticism.
 This also acts as life points.
 When a character is harmed, poisoned or fatigued, the effective value of the body score decreases.
 The mind score is one’s mental prowess, solve puzzles and void tricks.
 As stress occurs, mental exhaustion can set in, resulting in the potential loss of mind points.
 Lastly, spirit is a measure of willpower and faith.

 When creating a character, 1 point is placed in each of these.
 Then the player place 3 additional points as desired.
 This could be placing all three in one quality or spreading them equally.
 Once these are set, these values are considered the maximum for the character.
 If loss occurs from damage, stress, fear or other causes, then the current value is lowered.
 If those points are restored through healing, then the current score can only be increased to the maximum value.

 Qualities can increase; however, that is only through the purchase with karma.
 They are more expensive and more difficult to achieve as the numbers get higher.
 And the maximum natural quality score a PC can obtain is 12; however, it is possible through magic means to have an effective value a little higher.
 Also, some monsters are not subject to this 12-maximum rule.

 Lastly, ability scores can offer modifiers to skills rolls.
-This will be detailed later, but the general rule is one-third of the quality score acts as a bonus.
+This will be detailed later, but the general rule is for every 2½ quality points grants a bonus.
 Don’t forget; always round down.
-Thus, a score of 3 allows for a +1 to the skill rolls when applicable.Race
+Thus, a score of 2 allows for a +1; a score of 5 allows +2, etc.Race

 There are five races which a character can choose: dwarf, elf, halfling, human, and lizardfolk.